muxamilian/fq-detection-simple/README.md

 1. `python server.py` on the server.
 The server is the computer conducting the test and outputting the results.
 2. `python client.py -s <ip_address_or_name_of_server>` on the client.

 The test checks whether there is fair queuing when sending data from the server to the client.
+At the end of the test (should take a couple of seconds) the server will output that
+* there's fair queuing
+* there's first-come first-served
+* the test was inconclusive because the link could not be saturated (CPU too weak)

+# Test suite
+The measurement tool (requires *mininet* can detect the absence/presence of fair queuing with an accuracy of close to 100% on a range of delays and bandwidths.
+* Run `sudo python test_utils/network_sim.py --qdisc fq_codel` to evaluate the accuracy for `fq_codel` (fair queuing)
+* Run `sudo python test_utils/network_sim.py --qdisc fq` to evaluate the accuracy for `fq` (fair queuing)
+* Run `sudo python test_utils/network_sim.py --qdisc pfifo` to evaluate the accuracy for `pfifo` (first-come first-served)

+You can add the `--iperf` flag to simulate cross traffic (requires `iperf3`).